EffectOrientedProgramming/book/Chapters/04_Initialization.md

     )
 ```

-The order of the `provide` arguments is unimportant---try reordering them to prove this.
+The order of the `provide` arguments is unimportant--try reordering them to prove this.

 We can create a *wiring graph*: